• Current students

 Finance Officer, Department of Transport, Tourism and Sport

-Joan was first elected to Council in 2019.
-She won a competitive appointment to the Board of the International Federation of Accountants (IFAC) in November 2019 and is also a senior member of the IFAC Governance Committee.
+Joan was first elected to Council in 2018.
+She won a competitive appointment to the 20-member Board of the International Federation of Accountants (IFAC) in November 2019.
+IFAC has a membership of 180 accountancy institutes in more than 135 jurisdictions and represents more than 3 million professional accountants worldwide.
+Joan is also a senior member of the IFAC Planning and Finance Committee.
 She prioritises public financial management and the development of Environmental, Social and Governance reporting and assurance in her work with IFAC.

-Joan has chaired the Public Sector Committee of Chartered Accountants Ireland since 2018.
+Joan is a founding member of the Public Sector Committee of Chartered Accountants Ireland and chaired the committee from 2018 to 2023.
 Her focus has been to work with the Institute to identify issues of concern to public sector members.
 Joan collaborates on Institute and IFAC events to meet these needs and opportunities for Chartered Accountants.

 Joan Curry – LinkedIn